DanielAbdiaj/NotificationService/README.md

 First and foremost before starting anything else you have to open you terminal and run `npm install` inside this project directory.This will download all the neccessary packages and dependencies that you will need for the server to work.

-Then you have to start your server using `npm start`.This will start you server and now you are ready to go!

-Another thing that you will need is to connect your server to `Redis`.To ensure that users never miss an important live notification, the service also saves these messages to a Redis (which stands for Remote Dictionary Server) database when the user is offline or has not seen the message.
+Then another thing that you will need is to connect your server to `Redis`.To ensure that users never miss an important live notification, the service also saves these messages to a Redis (which stands for Remote Dictionary Server) database when the user is offline or has not seen the message.

 To connect to Redis you will have to install Redis for Windows(https://github.com/microsoftarchive/redis/releases).